 1) What is the provisioning process?

-Provisioning is made easy through our Cumulus web portal.
+Provisioning is made easy through our dedicated partner portal.
 You can add as many solutions as you want for a single customer and enter the number of seats and resources you want, all with the click of one button!
-Microsoft 365 is automatically provisioned for your client by Microsoft from the Cumulus portal, thanks to a special integration feature built by our developers.
+Microsoft 365 is automatically provisioned for your client thanks to a special integration feature built by our developers.
 No need for multiple accounts.
 You can upscale and downscale your resources as you need to.
 This gives you more time to focus on developing your business plan.

 2) Can I bundle other products within my Microsoft 365 offer?